pnnl/Radiopurity-database-assistant/README.md

 button.
 If the update is successful, the resulting page displays the new updated record's database ID.
 Otherwise, an error message is displayed describing why the record could not be updated successfully.
-* `/assay_request_search` allows the user to search just the assay requests database for assay requests that are not yet finished.
-* `/assay_request` enables the user to request that an assay be made.
-* `/assay_request_update` when an update to an assay request needs to be made, the user can add all the necessary updates and press the "update" button.
-If the assay is finished and all necessary fields have been filled out, the user can press the "verify" button, which will cause the fully updated document to be moved from the "assay requests" collection to the "assays" collection.

 ### Python Toolkit
 The python toolkit was created to provide ease of database use.
 With the help of the python toolkit, a user need not know how to query a MongoDB database.